shtaif/react-async-iterators/README.md

 Throughout the library there is a specially recognized case (or convention) for expressing async iterables with a notion of a _"current value"_.
 These are simply defined as any regular async iterable object coupled with a readable `.value.current` property.

-If a any consumer hook/component from the library detects the presence of a current value (`.value.current`), it can render it immediately and skip the `isPending: true` [phase](#iteration-lifecycle-table-initial-phase), since this effectively signals there is no need to _wait_ for a first yield - the value is available already.
+When any consumer hook/component from the library detects the presence of a current value (`.value.current`), it can render it immediately and skip the `isPending: true` [phase](#iteration-lifecycle-table-initial-phase), since this effectively signals there is no need to _wait_ for a first yield - the value is available already.

-This rule bridges the gap between async iterables which always yield asynchronously (as their yields are wrapped in promises) and React's component model in which render outputs should be strictly synchronous.
-Even if, for example, the first value for an async iterable is known in advance and is yielded as soon as possible - React could only grab the yielded value from it via an immediate subsequent run of the consumer hook/component (since the promise would always resolve _after_ the initial run).
-Such concern therefore may be solved with async iterables that expose a current value.
+This rule bridges the gap between async iterables which always yield asynchronously (as their yields are wrapped in promises) and React's component model in which render outputs are strictly synchronous.
+Normally, if for example the first value for an async iterable is known in advance and yielded as soon as possible - React could only grab the yielded value from it via an immediate subsequent run/render of the consumer hook/component (since the promise can resolve only _after_ such initial sync run/render).
+This issue is therefore solved by async iterables that expose a current value.

-For example, the stateful iterable created from the [`useAsyncIterState`]() hook (_see [Component state as an async iterable](#component-state-as-an-async-iterable)_) applies this convention by intention, acting like a "topic" with an always-available current value that's able to signal future changes, skipping pending phases so there is no need to set and handle any initial starting state.
+For example, the stateful iterable created from the [`useAsyncIterState`]() hook (_see [Component state as an async iterable](#component-state-as-an-async-iterable)_) applies this convention from its design, acting like a "topic" with an always-available current value that's able to signal out future changes, skipping pending phases so there is no need to manage setting any initial starting states.

 <!-- TODO: Any code sample that can/should go in here?... -->